 2. Setting up SSL configuration in WebSphere Message Broker

-This article show you how to implementing SSL on WebSphere Message Broker and configure HTTP to use SSL (HTTPS) communication.
+This article shows you how to implement SSL on WMB and configure HTTP to use SSL (HTTPS) communication.

 This article shows you how to implement WS-Security in message flows using the Message Broker SOAP nodes.

-SOAP nodes in IBM WebSphere Message Broker V6.1, Part 2: The SOAP domain logical tree/a>
+SOAP nodes in IBM WebSphere Message Broker V6.1, Part 2: The SOAP domain logical tree

 SOAP nodes in IBM WebSphere Message Broker V6.1, Part 3: Configuration details